 Jojo has optic nerve hypoplasia

-Jojo's play skills changed dramatically wearing his cane.
-He ran directly to a remote control airplane that afternoon, Jojo's mom is heard asking why he is suddenly seeing better.
-She says moving quickly to play with this toy, he had never done that before.
-He only seems to run and play when he wears the cane.
-Jojo is four years old and has optic nerve hypoplasia.
+Jojo's play skills improved wearing the bungee belt cane.
+He ran towards a remote control airplane.
+His mom is heard asking why he is suddenly seeing better.
+Because, he had never done that before.
+He only runs when he wears the cane.

 Jojo has been testing prototype wearable canes all summer.
-Today he is playing with his favorite toy, in a familiar classroom wearing the newest model.
+To him, he is just playing with his favorite toy.
+To us, we are having our first successful bungee belt cane trial.

 Jojo exits Hunter College and the wearable cane stays in position.
 Watch as the tips get pulled from one side to the next and always return to the forward position.